 Our Expert Testers

-Our lead tester, Rebecca Ross, has braved the tempestuous weather of the Pacific Northwest for over 22 years, seven of which were dedicated to scaling and backpacking alpine and sub-alpine terrain in the Cascades, where weather shifts are frequent.
-With four years of intensive gear testing experience, her expertise is invaluable.
+Our lead tester, Rebecca Ross, has braved the tempestuous weather of the Pacific Northwest for over 22 years, of which seven were dedicated to scaling and backpacking alpine and sub-alpine terrain in the Cascades, where weather shifts are frequent.
+With four years of intensive gear-testing experience, she has invaluable expertise.
+In the last year, Ross tested four new jackets for inclusion in our guide, taking them around the Pacific Northwest in heavy rainstorms and on dense trails.

 Buyer’s Guide: How to Choose a Rain Jacket